Call Control Android

 How do I log into the Call Control app on my device?

-If you already have an account, you can login with one of the following ways:
+You can create the account with one of the following ways:

 2. This will take you to the Facebook Login page.